 Simplification of legal structure

-Nordea has already been a Nordic bank for 15 years, and now it is time to change the legal structure to match that.
+Nordea has been a Nordic bank for 15 years, and now it is time to change our legal structure accordingly.

-Nordea plans on merging its subsidiaries in Finland, Norway and Denmark with its Swedish parent company.
-This is part of the on-going simplification of our processes, which aims at harmonising the bank's operations and reinforcing Nordea's position to create the future relationship bank.
-With the merger, Nordea's banks in the Nordic countries form a strong single company, to the benefit of our customers.
+Nordea’s subsidiaries in Finland, Norway and Denmark were merged with the Swedish parent company Nordea Bank AB (publ) on 2 January 2017.
+Following the merger, Nordea's banking services in Finland are provided by Nordea Bank AB (publ), Finnish Branch.
+The merger is part of the on-going simplification of our processes, which aims at harmonising our operations and reinforcing Nordea's position in creating a bank for the future.
+With the merger, Nordea's banks in the Nordic countries form one strong company, to the benefit of our customers.

-Nordea is committed to a strong presence in all four Nordic countries, including Finland where Nordea operates locally across the country.
-Decisions will still be made close to the customer, as always.
+Nordea is committed to a strong presence in all Nordic countries also going forward, including Finland, where Nordea operates locally across the country.
+Decisions will continue to be made close to the customers, as always.

 Customer services and banking to remain unchanged